benjaminaschultz/base16-ipython-matplotlibrc/README.md

 An ipython extension to load custom matplotlibrcs to accompany Nikhil Sonnad's [style sheets][0] for [IPython Notebook][1], using Chris Kempson's [Base16][2] color scheme generator

-*There is a bug in ipython2.0 that results in the figure backgrounds always being white, I'm tracking this down*
+*There is a bug in IPython2.0 that results in the figure backgrounds always being white.
+I've submitted a pull request [here](https://github.com/ipython/ipython/pull/5756).
+Not sure when it will be merged.*

 ## Screenshots